made my own night mode

 15 Jun 2015 11:12 | php | development

-There are many reasons why PHP is a shit programming language, many of which
+There are many reasons why PHP is a shit programming language, many of which are discussed at length in this article:

 http://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/